Other Seabirds of The Petrel Station

 Lesser Frigatebird

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Petrels, Shearwaters, Storm Petrels, Prions and Skuas.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Petrels, Shearwaters, Storm Petrels, Prions and Skuas species seen.